Registration has closed as the number of participants reached to the limit.

 - All players have to follow the COVID-19 Guidelines 4th Edition.

 - The organizer reserves the right for changing the above rules with adequate reason before the first round starts.

 - Due to the spread of coronavirus infection or other unforeseeable reasons, there may be unavoidable changes to the duration of the rounds or the event may be canceled.

-- NCS shall not be responsible for any troubles between individuals.
+- Japan Chess Federation shall not be responsible for any troubles between individuals.

-- If there is a discrepancy between English and Japanese, Japanese version prevails.
+- If there is a discrepancy between English and Japanese, the Japanese version prevails.